jjsmu/CaseStudy2DDS/README.md

 To conduct a comprehensive data analysis on the provided dataset (CaseStudy2-data.csv) for identifying factors leading to attrition, we must follow a structured approach using R. Here's a breakdown of the steps we took :

 1. Data Exploration and Preprocessing:
-Load the dataset into R from AWS S3 bucket (casestudy2).
+Load thenthree (3) datasets into R from AWS S3 bucket (casestudy2) using aws.s3 libraries.
-Perform initial exploratory data analysis (EDA) to understand the structure, missing values, and basic statistics.
-In this case, all data observations were preserved.
+Perform initial exploratory data analysis (EDA) to understand the structure using tidyverse library, missing values, and basic statistics using ggplot.
+Note: In our case, all data observations were preserved.
 Preprocess the data by handling missing values, outliers, and potentially normalizing or transforming features if necessary.

 2. Feature Engineering:
 Creation of derived attributes as needed.
-This involves understanding the business context and the potential factors that could lead to attrition. (e.g. Years In Current Role and Percent Salary Hike to determine employee workplace mobility).
+This involves understanding the business context and the potential factors that could lead to attrition. (e.g. Years In Current Role and Percent Salary Hike to determine employee workplace upward mobility).

 3. Identifying Top Factors for Attrition:
 Use of statistical tests and visualization to identify key factors that contribute to turnover.
-This includes the 6-step Hypothesis test and Welch's t-test for continuous variables like Monthly Income and Monthly Rate, or ANOVA where applicable.
+This includes the 6-step Hypothesis testing and Welch's t-test for continuous variables like Monthly Income and Monthly Rate, or ANOVA where applicable.
 Correlation analysis might also be helpful to see the strength and direction of relationships between variables.

 4. Role-Specific Trends Analysis: